d-fact/eval-runner-docker/README.md

 The easiest way to reproduce the experiment results is to use the provided quick-start scripts.
 We provide two scripts for building and running docker containers, i.e., `quick-slicing.sh` and `quick-rts.sh`, for reproducing the two experiments described in the paper, respectively.

+If users want to modify something and rebuild everything again, `clean.sh` can be used to remove images and destroy the data volume.
+Note that users can use `docker-compose up slicing-driver` or `docker-compose up rts-driver` directly without rebuilding if changes are only made to the `commands` in `docker-compose.yml`.

 You can also check the following section for detailed step-by-step explanations.